Dre Campbell Farm

 10. Garlic Spray

-Crush about four garlic cloves into a tablespoon of mineral oil and leave it to stand for a while.
-Next, strain and add about a pint of water to the solution.
+Crush about four garlic cloves into a tablespoon of mineral oil, then let it stand for a while.
+Next, strain the solution and add approximately a pint of water.

-Finally, hand-spray this homemade whitefly treatment on outdoor plants or those in the greenhouse.
+To use this natural whitefly treatment, spray it by hand on outdoor plants or those in a greenhouse.

 11. Reflective Mulch

-This type of mulch is often used by gardeners to reflect light onto plants in shady areas.
-The reflective material that it is made of confuses these white insects, sending them elsewhere.
+Gardeners often use this type of mulch to reflect light on plants in shady areas.
+The reflective material confuses these white insects, causing them to move elsewhere.

-The product disrupts molting and affects all other stages of the insect’s life.
+The product disrupts molting and affects all other life stages of insects.
 Feeding also stops.
-As a result, these white ash flies will fail to develop and slowly die off.
+As a result, these pests will fail to develop and slowly die off.

 Takeaway